Sterculia rogersii

 Flowers

 The functionally unisexual Flowers are greenish yellow and up to 2cm in diameter.
 They are impressive, long flowering and usually appear before the leaves.
 They occur singly or are clustered on short side shoots (photo 624).
 Flowers appear on mature wood or on side shoots.
-Hairy Pedicels (stalks of single flowers) are up to 5mm long (photo 651).
+Hairy Pedicels (stalks of single flowers) are up to 5mm long (photo 615).
 The persistent Calyx is campanulate (shaped like a bell) and has 5 hairy petal-like Sepals (photo 616).
 From the cone-shaped base, the lance-shaped sepal lobes taper to a point and become recurved (photos 615 & 624).
-On the greenish yellow interior, there are attractive and distinctive dark red streaks that radiate outwards (photo 616).
+On the greenish yellow interior, there are attractive and distinctive pink and dark red streaks that radiate outwards (photo 616).
 Petals are absent.

 In Male Flowers, the Anthers have 2 outwardly facing Theca (pollen sacs – microsporangia of an anther.
 They produce microspores – pollen grains in seed plants).
 Usually, an anther has 2 thecae which dehisce, through longitudinal slits.
 The many Stamens have short, fused Filaments, which form a staminal column surrounding the ovary.
 Here the Ovary is rudimentary.
 In the Female Flowers, there is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma).
 Here the superior Ovary has 3-5 united Carpels (foliar units of a compound pistil or ovary).
 The distinctive Style (more or less elongated part of the pistil situated between the ovary and the stigma) curls like a question mark and ends in a swollen Stigma (the part of the pistil that receives the pollen – photo 616).
 (Jun-Jan).